thnaeff/GedcomStore/README.md

-Now, starting  the head of the tree, you can navigate throught the structure in two ways.
+Now, starting at the head of the tree, you can navigate throught the structure in two ways.
 Either step by step by using the `addChildLine`, `getChildLine`, `getParentLine` methods etc., or simply by using one of the the methods `followPath`, `followPathCreate`, `createPath`, `createPathEnd` (some of them also take care of any missing lines or create new paths).
 The following lines show the usage with three examples.

 ```java